James4Ever0/notes/Recent discoveries, ideas and breakthroughs around 2024.md

 ---

-Use smart contract like `sui move` for auto re-execution of video generation scripts and hacking scripts, reward these scripts for successful task fulfillment (view count bypassing 1000; ssh login success; crypto currency obtained), and punish or ban these scripts at failed condition.
+Use smart contract like `sui move` for auto re-execution of automated (agentic) video generation scripts and hacking scripts, reward these scripts for successful task fulfillment (view count bypassing 1000; ssh login success; crypto currency obtained), and punish or ban these scripts at failed condition.
 Human execution will be recorded for automated execution, and it is free.

 Notice you do not want overflow errors in the smart contract.